bonfireprocessor/bonfire-gpio-ip/README.md

 ``FuseSoC Command line: fusesoc --config fusesoc.conf build bonfire-gpio-ip  ``

-Work in Progress, project cannot be build with manual intervention
+Work in Progress, project cannot be build with manual intervention.

+The Subdirectory "package" currently containts the generated IP Core.
+It can be referenced as "Repository directory in Vivado.